7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 8. Develop Long-Term Thinking

 A mediocre mindset often focuses heavily on immediate comfort and short-term relief.
+It prioritizes what feels easiest right now, even when it doesn’t support future growth.

 A growth-oriented mindset, however, asks a different question: